 Each of these tracks is accompanied by expressions from the artist about these places and the fact that they are both meaningful and inspiring to them comes across powerfully in the music.
 The listener breathes in the atmospheres and feels the wonder.
 Thanks to the unifying concept, thoughtful curation, and careful sequencing, Europe is much more than the sum of its individual parts.
 Granted each track shines and stands fine on its own, but the album is a coherent and enlightening journey that works best as a complete experience.
 Some credit also goes to the fine mastering by Rafael Anton Irisarri, our travel guide if you will.

 Europe was pressed on clear blue vinyl offered in standard and deluxe package, but at this writing they are all sold out.
 Whether more will come available remains to be seen, but a high quality digital download will certainly fill your ears with some really beautiful music and should not be overlooked.
-This is stationary travelling at its very best.
+This is stationary traveling at its very best.